 Is it any good?

-Based on the popular cult novel by C.D.
-Payne, YOUTH IN REVOLT is a wild, raucous tale of mad young love and remarkably bad behavior that also serves as a great showcase for teen actor Cera (Superbad, Arrested Development), who plays both hero Nick and -- thanks to the miracle of computer effect -- his alter-ego Francois to well-honed comedic effect.
+Based on a popular cult novel, YOUTH IN REVOLT is a wild, raucous tale of mad young love and remarkably bad behavior that also serves as a great showcase for teen actor Cera.
+He plays both hero Nick and -- thanks to the miracle of computer effect -- his alter ego Francois to well-honed comedic effect.
 Cera is best known for being the stumbling, mumbling nice guy; Francois finally gives him a chance to strut and swagger, and he blossoms into it.
 The nicely tuned supporting cast -- including Justin Long, Fred Willard, Ray Liotta, and Jean Smart -- also wrings nice moments out of the script in brief, brisk scenes.

 The movie's road-trip narrative makes for a fairly episodic story, and some of Nick's attempts and actions in pursuit of Sheeni's affections are decidedly desperate, dangerous, and deranged; if you're looking for a story with a moral ending, you may want to look elsewhere.
 But Youth in Revolt has enough chaotic charm and feral funny stuff to make it a bizarre, blackly comedic entry in the teen-flick canon.

 Families can talk about the themes the film explores -- do teens have to act up, act out, and make mistakes?
 And does that really make them more interesting, charismatic, and attractive?

 What are the challenges of depicting teen life in print and on film?
 Do teens respond to more realistic (or exciting) depictions of teen life than parents may feel comfortable with?

 How does the film depict drug use?
 What are the real-life ramifications of drug use -- and the real consequences?